Go Ad-Free

 Giving high-risk babies peanut protein reduced their chance of developing a severe peanut allergy as they grew older.

-But a study published in The New England Journal of Medicine suggests that exposing babies to small amounts of peanut protein during the first year of life may actually reduce the likelihood of peanut allergy.
+However, life-threatening allergic reactions became even more common.
+Then, a study published a decade ago in The New England Journal of Medicine suggested that exposing babies to small amounts of peanut protein during the first year of life might actually reduce the likelihood of peanut allergy (New England Journal of Medicine, online, Feb.
+23, 2015).

 In this British study more than 500 babies between four and eleven months old had egg allergy or severe eczema.
 As a result, they were considered to be at risk for peanut allergy.